shrenik-jain/Digit-Recognizer/README.md

 # Digit-Recognizer
-A tensorflow model which recognizes handwritten digits
+A Convolutional Model which recognizes handwritten digits